almaan/genetech/README.md

 ### Cloning the repo

-Git is a system developed for distributed version control, which basically means that meaning that it prevents people working with on the same project from overwriting each other's code, you can think of it as a sort of "Google Docs" for programming (but way more sophisticated).
+Git is a system developed for distributed version control, which basically means that meaning that it prevents people working on the same project from overwriting each other's code, you can think of it as a sort of "Google Docs" for programming (but way more sophisticated).